TamHoaVo/Computer_Vision_Module2_CameraCalibration/README.md

 3. Estimating real-world object dimensions using perspective projection equations
 4. Experimental validation with a physical object at a known distance

-Software:
-Python 3.10+ (tested on Python 3.13)
-OpenCV with contrib modules
+Software: Python 3.10+ (tested on Python 3.13), OpenCV with contrib modules, NumPy
-NumPy

 How to Run:
 1. Download everything